Estimating Time Delays between Signals under Mixed Noise Influence with Novel Cross- and Bispectral Methods: Simulations

 \subsubsection{Quantifying Delay Estimation Errors}

 For each trial, we obtain the absolute error (Eq.~\eqref{eq:err}) between true delay and average estimated delay:

-where the average $\overline{\tau_{boot}}$ is taken over bootstrap iterations.
+where the average $\overline{\tau_{\text{boot}}}$ is taken over bootstrap iterations.
 The absolute errors are then averaged across trials for each SNR and each combination of signal and noise components to obtain a mean absolute error (MAE).
-We ultimately compare the MAE of trials which have been filtered according to our confidence criterion to those of the unfiltered dataset.
-We also investigate differences in accuracy across different TDE protocols.
+We ultimately compare the MAE of trials that have been filtered according to our confidence criterion to those of the unfiltered dataset.
+We also investigate differences in accuracy across TDE approaches.